Finding Jobs and Internships

 Career Fairs

-FDU students and alumni from any campus is encouraged to attend the career fairs.
-Businesses and corporations from the metropolitan New Jersey / New York are will have have table with information about jobs at their companies.
+FDU students and alumni from any campus are encouraged to attend the career fairs.
+Businesses and corporations from the metropolitan New Jersey / New York are will have tables with information about jobs at their companies.
 You need to arrive dressed for success with plenty of copies of your resume.
 Be prepared to ask questions about the jobs and to talk about your degree and courses.

 • The Metropolitan Campus is host to the fall career fair. in the September / October time frame every year.
 It is usually held in the gymnasium.